"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 - Don’t just read whatever comes your way, but read what truly matters to you and your business.

-Though there are needs for reading other good books outside of your field.
-Like improving your knowledge and getting inspired to do something great or learning something new.
+You need to read other good books outside of your field, like improving your knowledge and getting inspired to do something great or new.

 #6.
 Find Something That Motivates You.